 Complex Concepts, Activism, Treatment Planning, Customer Rights, Ideas of Management, Secrecy, Care Continuity Quality Enhancement, Establishing

-Objectives, Moral Practice, Confidentiality, Lawful Duties, Referrals, and Supervision are some of the nursing actions covered by this subcategory.
+Objectives, Moral Practice, Confidentiality, Lawful Duties, Referrals, and Supervision are some nursing actions covered by this subcategory.

 - Health promotion and general upkeep